WBCC Grand Opening. Memorial Day 1962

 In 1960 Paul J. Roth purchased the former site of the Inn and began designing the golf course and construction of the facilities.
 After two years of construction, Winding Brook was one of the first courses in the Northeast to install a complete irrigation system for fairways, tees, and greens.
 The course was modeled after St. Andrew’s in Scotland.

 Two years later in 1962, Winding Brook officially opened as a private country club on Memorial Day.
-Due to the rising costs to operate such an establishment, after a few years, Roth decided to become semi-private, taking outside green fees and outings to keep the dues structures down for the members, which is how the course continues to be operated today.
+Due to the rising costs to operate such an establishment, after a few years, Roth decided to become semi-private, taking outside green fees and outings to keep the dues structures down for the members.

 The golf course acquired its name from the ‘winding brook’ that lazily flows through both the front and back nines, surrounded by large pines – all of which were planted by hand, bordering the fairways and the spring-fed ponds.